PatternAgents/MIDIcontroller/README.md

 ## UPDATE/NEW FEATURES/TODO
   - rewrite to use hardware interrupts and timers (not polled)
+  - Support for usbHOST MIDI on Teensy3.6 with an external USB Hub
   - replace KILL with a second user-selectable CC number
   - add an option to allow encoders to change 1 MIDI value per detent
   - MIDIdrum timer and waitTime  to use hardware interrupts and timers